CloudVLab/qwiklabs-content-bundle-spec/api/peer-assignment-bundle-spec.md

 ```

-Note that all of the main chunks of localized content (title, review_criteria, text, stem and title) are HTML content that may be displayed
-in various contexts.
-All of these chunks will be sanitized according to the
-restricted set in the [HTML spec](./html/html-spec.md).
+Note that all of the main chunks of localized content (title, review_criteria, text, stem and title) are HTML content that may be displayed in various contexts.
+All of these chunks will be sanitized according to the restricted set in the [HTML spec](./html/html-spec.md).

 ### Default Locale

-The peer review bundle MUST specify a `default_locale`.
+The peer assignment bundle MUST specify a `default_locale`.
 It corresponds to the locale
-that the peer review is originally authored in.
+that the peer assignment is originally authored in.
 Authoring tools can use this as a hint
 to notify localizers when content in the default locale is updated.
 Also, it
 provides a hint to the learner interface about which locale to display if an
 instruction/resource is not localized for the learner's current locale.